IRA FLATOW, HOST:

 COHEN: Well, you know, fecal transplant has been extremely successful in treating a recurrent infection of the bowel called Clostridium difficile, or C. diff.
-And now it's being tested in Crohn's disease and also arthritis(ph).
+And now it's being tested in Crohn's disease and ulcerative colitis.
 You actually have feces usually put in through either a long tube down the mouth, or probably a little better way is doing it through a colonoscopy, feces from a healthy donor.
-And that's supposed to help repopulate the bacteria and the gut of the patient with Crohn's disease.
+And that's supposed to help repopulate the bacteria in the gut of the patient with Crohn's disease.

 FLATOW: Yeah.
-Because we're learning that the biome was really important, isn't it?
+Because we're learning that the biome is really important, isn't it?
 Everything that lives inside your body, all these bacteria and whatever.

 FLATOW: Thank you very much for taking time to be with us today.